DONGTIEN17/Air_monitoring/README.md

 ## Problem Statement
 ### Real-World Demand

-In the face of rapid urbanization, air quality has become a significant concern impacting public health.
-Traditional methods of air monitoring are often insufficient, leading to delayed responses to pollution and hazardous conditions.
-This highlights the urgent need for an intelligent air monitoring system capable of:
+With rapid urbanization, air pollution has become a critical issue directly affecting public health—especially in densely populated cities like Ha Noi, where smog, vehicle emissions, and industrial activities frequently push air quality to hazardous levels.
+Traditional air-monitoring methods often fall short, providing delayed or incomplete information.
+This reality highlights the urgent need for a smart air-monitoring system capable of:

-_ Multi-Parameter Monitoring: Continuously tracking crucial environmental indicators such as PM2.5, Temperature, Humidity, Pressure, and VOC levels.
+Multi-Parameter Monitoring: Continuously measuring essential environmental indicators such as PM2.5, temperature, humidity, pressure, and VOC levels.

-_ Enhanced Safety Alerts: Automatically detecting and warning of potential risks like high pollution levels, toxic gas leaks, or abnormal temperature changes.
+Enhanced Safety Alerts: Automatically detecting dangerous conditions—high pollution peaks, toxic gas leaks, or abnormal temperature changes—and warning users in real time.

-_ Automation and Accessibility: Developing a cost-effective, easy-to-deploy system that makes advanced environmental monitoring accessible to a broader range of users.
+Automation and Accessibility: Offering a low-cost, easy-to-deploy solution that brings advanced environmental monitoring to households, schools, offices, and communities.

 ### Inspiration for the Project

-Toxic Gas Risks: Incidents of gas leaks and poor air quality in urban areas underscore the importance of automated detection and alerts.
+Toxic Gas Incidents: Urban areas have seen rising risks of gas leaks and poor air quality, demonstrating the importance of real-time automated alerts to protect residents.

-Data Stability: Many existing systems struggle with accuracy and real-time data display, making reliable sensors and user-friendly interfaces crucial for better decision-making.
+Data Accuracy Challenges: Many existing monitoring tools suffer from unstable readings and slow updates.
+This project emphasizes the use of reliable sensors and intuitive interfaces to provide accurate, timely information for better decision-making.

 ## Main Content
 ### Hardware Components